reneweteling/uppy/instructions.md

 To start the server you can run `pnpm tauri dev` use the playwright MCP to view the contents.
 The AWS s3 credentials are in the path.

+Keep going until it works, looks nice, and you are free to add some features if you deem them functional